NordicPlayground/nrf5-eagle-reference-design/Getting_started.md

 Nordic Semiconductor already provides [reference designs][altiumreference] for Altium Designer (R), but if you prefer EAGLE here is a quick guide on how to use the EAGLE reference design.

-This quick guide assumes you are familiar with doing PCB designs in EAGLE, otherwise both [Adafruit] and [SparkFun] has guides on how to get started
+This quick guide assumes you are familiar with doing PCB designs in EAGLE, otherwise both [Adafruit] and [SparkFun] have guides on how to get started.

 1. First clone or download the reference designs and libraries from [Github]
 2. Select the reference-design that fits your application (if you are uncertain use *nRF52832_qfaa_dcdc*)
 3. Add your own parts in the circuit diagram
 4. Create the layout and routing
-5. Do not modify the geometry of the rf part
+	* Do not modify the geometry of the rf part

-Please refer to the general pcb design guidelines for [nRF51][designguidenrf51] or [nRF52][designguidenrf52]
+Please refer to the general pcb design guidelines for [nRF51][designguidenrf51] or [nRF52][designguidenrf52].

 ### 1. First clone or download the reference designs and libraries from [Github]